akkadotnet/akka.net/docs/community/contributing/index.md

 Therefore, you have to convince those long-term maintainers to:

-* Decide that your proposed changes are worth the perpetual maintainence effort;
+* Decide that your proposed changes are worth the perpetual maintenance effort;
 * Spend hours carefully reviewing your propose changes;
 * Spend even more time quality-controlling and testing overhead of your changes; and
-* Fleshing out the documentation, examples, and tutorials to accomodate your changes.
+* Fleshing out the documentation, examples, and tutorials to accommodate your changes.

 This isn't being mean - it's what is necessary to maintain Akka.NET's professional standards and to conserve the scarce amount of time maintainers and core developers have to produce new releases that satisfy those standards.